 WASHINGTON, D.C. — Lumber Liquidators Holdings Inc. will pay $33 million in total penalties as part of a deferred prosecution agreement with federal prosecutors over the company’s role in a securities fraud scheme in which it misrepresented to investors that its Chinese-manufactured laminate flooring complied with California Air Resources Board (CARB) regulations, according to documents filed in Virginia federal court on March 12 (United States v.
 Lumber Liquidators Holdings Inc., No. 19-cr-52, E.D.
 Va.).

 LOS ANGELES — The vice president of two contracting companies told a California appeals court on Jan.
 25 that a trial court judge erred when denying a motion to compel arbitration, arguing that the third-party litigation doctrine is inapplicable because the plaintiffs’ claims against contractors who did not sign the construction contract were significantly intertwined with those against the contractor who signed agreement (David Garelick, et al. v.
 Ron Bernards, et al., No. B288358, Calif.
 App., 2nd Dist., 1st Div., 2019 Cal.
 App.
 Ct.
 Briefs LEXIS 538).

-PITTSBURGH — A Pennsylvania couple should be allowed to pursue their claims for breach of contract and breach of express and implied warranties against their home builder over defects in the flooring installed in their home, as well as the heating, air conditioning and ventilation system, a federal magistrate judge said in a Jan.
-11 report and recommendation denying in part the builder’s motion to dismiss, finding that it is unclear whether the causes of action are untimely (Nicholas Tripodes, et al. v.
+PITTSBURGH — A federal judge in Pennsylvania on Feb.
+12 adopted a magistrate judge’s Jan.
+11 report and recommendation that says a couple should be allowed to pursue their claims for breach of contract and breach of express and implied warranties against their home builder over defects in the flooring installed in their home, as well as the heating, air conditioning and ventilation system (Nicholas Tripodes, et al. v.
 NVR Inc., et al., No. 18-1131, W.D.
 Pa., 2019 U.S. Dist.
-LEXIS 6464).
+LEXIS 22103).